-in this regime.
-The results from the fitting exercise are quoted in Table~\ref{tab3p}.
-The results indicate that $\delta$ decreases monotonically as a function of $\kappa$, i.e., $\tau$ increases monotonically with $\kappa$.
+where the $\mean{\dots}$ now corresponds to a sliding $x$ window within the regime $x \ll 1$.
+The estimates obtained and the used $x$-range are quoted in Table\ \ref{tab3p}.} The results indicate that $\delta$ decreases monotonically as a function of $\kappa$, i.e., $\tau$ increases monotonically with $\kappa$.
 Now, recalling the estimated values of $z$ and $w$, reveals that as $\kappa$ increases one deviates from the relation in Eq.\ \eqref{eq:sclmass}.
 The deviation can be quantified by $\Delta$ as a function of $\kappa$, where

 is a measure of the deviation from scaling relations in Eq.~\eqref{eq:sclmass}.
 The corresponding plots as a function of $\kappa$ is presented in Fig.\ \ref{fig:VF_scaling_deviation}.
 The data clearly depict that for small $\kappa$ the scaling relation in Eq.\ \eqref{eq:sclmass} holds true with $\Delta \approx 1$ and for $\kappa \ge 5$ it does not hold anymore.
-We have also checked the deviation from Eq.~\eqref{eq:sclnomass}, however, there we do not find any meaningful trend.
+We have also checked the deviation from Eq.\ \eqref{eq:sclnomass}, however, there we do not find any meaningful trend.

 In cluster-cluster aggregation of purely particle systems, the validity of the scaling functions in Eqs.\ \eqref{eq:fvnomass} or \eqref{eq:fvmass} depends on how the clusters diffuse before they coalescence with each other \cite{meakin1985}.
-The diffusion constant of cluster of depends on the size $s$ as described in Eq.\ \eqref{D_eq}.
+The diffusion constant of {cluster depends} on the size $s$ as described in Eq.\ \eqref{D_eq}.
 As already pointed out, there exists a critical value of the exponent $\gamma_c$, such that for $\gamma > \gamma_c$ one realizes the scaling relation in Eq.\ \eqref{eq:sclnomass} and for $\gamma < \gamma_c$ the relation in Eq.\ \eqref{eq:sclmass} holds true.
 In the present case, as in most of realistic situations, obviously $\gamma < 0$, which indicates that $D_s$ should decrease with increasing $s$.